 Bethany K. Laurence

 Other pursuits.
 In addition to her work at Nolo, Bethany co-founded several educational nonprofit organizations, including River Montessori Charter School and Red Barn Montessori, and served on their boards of directors.
 She most recently served on the board of the Magnet Program Foundation of Hillcrest Middle School.
-Bethany has also volunteered her time at a disability law clinic in the Tenderloin district of San Francisco.
+In the past, Bethany has volunteered her time at a disability law clinic in the Tenderloin district of San Francisco.

 How to Get Disability Benefits If Self-Employed